 The first step in the process of preparing individual RAPs is the screening process to identify the land/ areas that may result in resettlement impacts.
 This screening is used to identify the types and nature of potential impacts related to the activities proposed under this project, and to provide adequate measures to address them.
 It also ensures that the avoidance or minimization of resettlement is a key criterion when designing project activities.

 Screening will be undertaken in accordance with established screening criteria and procedures by CEP IG/ALRI PMU which is given the responsibility to manage and oversee the construction process under both Components.
-Completed screening forms will be prepared by the PIG/PMU Social Development Consultants in Sughd.
+Completed screening forms will be prepared by the IG/PMU Social Development Consultants in Sughd.
 Khatlon and GBAO provincial centers.
 No design will be finalized unless it is clearly determined that every effort has been made to minimize resettlement impacts.

 8.2.1 List of Non-Eligible Activities for Subprojects